Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Identify layers/README.md

 ## How it works

-1. The tapped position is passed to `AGSGeoView.identifyLayers(atScreenPoint:tolerance:returnPopupsOnly:maximumResultsPerLayer:completion:)` method.
+1. The tapped position is passed to the `AGSGeoView.identifyLayers(atScreenPoint:tolerance:returnPopupsOnly:maximumResultsPerLayer:completion:)` method.
 2. For each `AGSIdentifyLayerResult` in the results, features are counted.
     * Note: there is one identify result per layer with matching features; if the feature count is 0, that means a sublayer contains the matching features.